• Skip to main content

 Cindy is a popular CrossFit girl workout.

-Using a few simple bodyweight exercises, Cindy uses all your major muscles, and adding an Assault Bike adds an extra cardio element to this short but intense workout.
+Adding an Assault Bike adds an extra cardio element to this short but intense workout.

-You’ll need a power tower or pull-up bar to do Assault Bike Cindy.
+You will need a power tower or pull-up bar to do Assault Bike Cindy.

 Do ten laps of the following as fast as you can: